 - I will share my tips for visiting Giant's Causeway in a detailed post.
 Let me just say, the Causeway experience is best when you are fighting the crowds.
 It really can be peaceful and so inspiring.

-- After the causeway, we headed back for church.
+- After the causeway, we headed back to church.
 For more on our beliefs, click this link.
-After finishing services, we took a break and nap.
+After finishing services, we took a break and a nap.

 - I will also say though, that the area is spectacular.
 The castle is built right on the edge of a cliff and the views are second to none.
 So, take my opinion for what it is.
 Maybe more of the castle and caves will be open when you visit.
 Also to note, no drones are allowed.
 We brought ours with the idea we could get some great video of the area, but couldn't.